roc-lang/roc/TUTORIAL.md

 the number `42` or the string `"forty-two"` without defining them first, I can also write the tag `FortyTwo` without defining it first.
 Also, similarly to how `42 == 42` and `"forty-two" == "forty-two"`, it's also the case that `FortyTwo == FortyTwo`.

-Speaking of equals, if we put `42 == 42` into `roc repl`, the output we'll see is `True`.
-This is because booleans in Roc are tags; a boolean is either the tag `True` or the tag `False`.
-So I can write `if True then` or `if False then` and it will work as expected, even though I'd get an error if I wrote `if "true" then` or `if 1 then`.
-(Roc doesn't have a concept of "truthiness" - you always have to use booleans for conditionals!)

 Let's say we wanted to turn `stoplightColor` from a `Red`, `Green`, or `Yellow` into a string.
 Here's one way we could do that: